thut4/thut4/README.md

 <h3>Hello</h3>
-<p> I’m @thut4.
-I studied at University of Computer Studies-Magway.
-I'm interested in Web and Mobile Development.Currently I'm learning Flutter.
-For any information about me, you can mail me to this htta2107@gmail.com.
+<p><b>I’m @thut4<b>.
+I studied at the University of Computer Studies-Magway.
+I'm interested in Web and Mobile Development.
+Currently, I'm learning Flutter.
+For any information about me, you can mail me at this htta2107@gmail.com.</p>

 <!---